EAGLE-Project-FFG/promptfoo-demo/README.md

 PASS  EdgeF1  score=1.00  TP=5 FP=0 FN=0 F1=1.00
 ```

-What it shows is worth more than the failure itself:
+It shows:

 - The failure is localised.
-One metric goes red and names the exact tuple on each side; the
+One metric goes red and names the exact tuple on each side.
+The
   other seven assertions in that test case stay green.
 - `EdgeF1` is unaffected, because edges refer to node IDs and the typo is in a name.
 - The model was right and the reference was wrong.
 An F1 comparison measures agreement with